nalouie/nalouie.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
 I am a third-year undergraduate student studying mathematics and computer science at the University of Washington.
-My primary interest is algebra and topology, but I am open to learn and explore new fields of mathematics.
-I plan to graduate on Spring 2024 then attend graduate school for mathematics.
+My current interests are in low-dimensional topology and algebraic topology, but I am open to learn and explore new fields of mathematics (dabbling into differential toplogy right now).
+I will be attending University of Texas at Austin as a PhD student for Autumn 2024.

 ### Federico Ardila's Axioms